RedHatInsights/insights-host-inventory/README.md

  INVENTORY_DB_SSL_CERT=""
 ```

-To force an ssl connection to the db set INVENTORY_SSL_MODE to "verify-full"
+To force an ssl connection to the db set INVENTORY_DB_SSL_MODE to "verify-full"
 and provide the path to the certificate you'd like to use.

 ## Using the legacy api